svenssonjoel/lispBM/README.md

 ## Features
 1. heap consisting of cons-cells with mark and sweep garbage collection.
-2. A few built-in functions: cons, car, cdr, eval, list, gensym, +, -, >, < and =
+2. Built-in functions: cons, car, cdr, eval, list, gensym, +, -, >, <, = and more.
 3. Some special forms: Lambdas, closures, lets (letrecs), define and quote.
 4. 28-Bit signed/unsigned integers and (boxed) 32-Bit Float, Signed and Unsigned values.
 5. Arrays (in progress), string is an array.